jedinym/sqc-text/main.typ

 is _MolProbity_ @molprobity, which we will explore further in
 @section-molprobity.

-There are three ways to access the validation pipeline, via anonymous web user interface, as part of the deposition and biocuration process, and through a web API @pdb-validation[p.
+There are three ways to access the validation pipeline: via an anonymous web user interface, as part of the deposition and biocuration process, and through a web API @pdb-validation[p.
 1921].
-For the purposes of validations of large numbers of structures, the web API is most convenient, as it can be fully automated.
-It offers both a CLI #footnote[Command Line Interface] application and a small Python library.
+The web API is most convenient for validating large numbers of structures, as it can be fully automated.
+It offers both a CLI
+#footnote[Command Line Interface] application and a small Python library.

 == MolProbity <section-molprobity>
 _MolProbity_ is the single validation tool used in this thesis.
 It provides